Keheliya Rambukwella

-Keheliya Rambukwella (Sinhala:කෙහෙලිය රඹුක්වැල්ල, Tamil:கெஹெலிய ரம்புக்வெல; born 21 September 1954) is a Sri Lankan politician, hotelier, film producer and was a cabinet minister.
+Keheliya Rambukwella (Sinhala:කෙහෙලිය රඹුක්වැල්ල, Tamil:கெஹெலிய ரம்புக்வெல; born 21 September 1954) is a Sri Lankan politician, hotelier, film producer and former cabinet minister.
 He has served in multiple ministerial posts, including the Minister of Mass Media and Information, Minister of Foreign Employment Promotion and Welfare, Minister of Water Supply and Drainage, Minister of Health and Minister of Environment.

 Early life

 Rambukwella was born and raised in Kegalle and received his education at St. Thomas' College, Mount Lavinia.
 He is a professional hotelier, with a post graduate degree from the Hotel School.
 He holds a doctorate in Defense Studies.
 In 1979, Rambukwella became the youngest film producer in Sri Lanka, after producing his own Sinhala movie, Sakvithi Suvaya, featuring Gamini Fonseka in the lead role.
 His son, Ramith Rambukwella, is a national cricket player.

 Political career

 Rambukwella claims that he was introduced to politics by Gamini Dissanayake when the UNP split under President Ranasinghe Premadasa.
 Keheliya joined the Democratic United National Front (DUNF) led by Lalith Athulathmudali.
 He later joined the United National Party and was elected to the parliament from the Kandy District in 2000, winning 154,403 preferential votes.
 In 2001, Rambukwella was reelected to the parliament.

 In 2007, Rambukwella crossed over from the opposition to the government of President Mahinda Rajapaksa, and joined the Sri Lanka Freedom Party (SLFP).
 Rambukwella made an attempt to cross back to the UNP in 2015, however this attempt failed and he was forced to remain with Rajapaksa's faction of the SLFP, which ended up losing the 2015 election.